symfony/symfony-docs/quick_tour/en/01-The-Big-Picture.markdown

     http://localhost/sandbox/web/hello/Fabien

-Last but not the least, on the production servers, you should point your web root directory to the `web/` directory to secure your installation and have an even better looking URL:
+Last but not least, on the production servers, you should point your web root directory to the `web/` directory to secure your installation and have an even better looking URL:

     http://localhost/hello/Fabien